Rajnath Singh showers praise on Yogi Adityanath in poll-bound UP, says his name frightens criminals | english.lokmat.com

 Singh recalled his association with Mahant Avaidyanath since his student days.

 "I recall one instance.
 Terrorists had taken Indian airlines hostage and took it to Lahore.
 Indians were angry.
-I built a student organisation and went to Avaidyanathji and told him that I want to lead a band in Gorakhpur.
+I built a student organisation and went to Avaidyanathji and told him that I want to lead a bandh (shutdown) in Gorakhpur.
 He said no one should be inconvenienced," Singh said.

 "In 1949, it was Mahant Digvijaynath who prayed to the Ram Lalla when He appeared.
 Mahant Avaidyanath had a crucial role in the Ram temple movement.
 Nath sampradaya has always tried to unite people," he added.